spencll/eyEHR/README.md

 ## Introduction

-Welcome to EyeHR, an electronic health record for eye care practioners but accessible by patients only to their own records.
+Welcome to eyEHR, an electronic health record for eye care practioners but accessible by patients only to their own records.

 ## How to run